 Table of Contents

-- how to determine how many calories we should be consuming and tips for weight management
+- how to determine how many calories you should consume (if you wish to track) and tips for weight management

 - how to compose a healthy nutrition plan that meets the basic dietary requirements